pranaysuyash/sig_ext_fastapi_react/docs/PRIVACY_POLICY.md

-# Privacy Policy - Signature Extractor
+# Privacy Policy - SignKit

-**Last Updated:** November 7, 2025
+**Last Updated:** November 15, 2025
-**Effective Date:** November 7, 2025
+**Effective Date:** November 15, 2025

 ## Overview

-Signature Extractor is designed with privacy as a core principle.
+SignKit is designed with privacy as a core principle.
 This policy explains how we handle your data (spoiler: we barely collect any).

 ## The Short Version